invoiceninja/invoiceninja.github.io/source/docs/custom-fields.md

 ```

 ### Overwriting the "hidden" property on element
-Some elements have "hidden" property on the element.
+Some elements have a "hidden" property on the element.
 You can overwrite this with CSS.

 ```css
 [data-ref="totals_table-subtotal-label"] {